- Information on time management

 You can add and edit the following information:

-- Initial time: estimated time to complete the task
+- Global initial time: estimated time to complete the task

 - Achieved time: time spent on the task

 - Remaining time: remaining time required to complete the task (or for the member to complete their work)

 These different times can be modified.
 However, the other information are automatically adjusted according to the modifications made.

 - Total time: completed time added to the remaining time (if indicated), otherwise total of the initial times